atos-reshape/atos/admin-service/README.md

 ## Description

 This is the admin microservice that will handle all admin operators for the Atos game RESHAPE.
+This application contains the CRUD functionality of cards and their sets, complete with tags and translations.

 ## Installation